-3. MOVING ON
+4 MOVING ON

-3.1 The Ciné Kodak Model B camera
+4.1 The Ciné Kodak Model B camera

 Kodak's next move was the introduction, in July, 1925, of the Ciné-Kodak Model B camera, which also used 16 mm film, spool loaded.
 This camera was smaller, lighter, and more convenient to use than the original Ciné-Kodak (which from then on became known as the Ciné-Kodak Model A).
-Figure 2 shows a typical early version of the Model B (this from our personal collection).
+Figure 2 shows a typical early version of the Model B.